This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent bed bugs:

 - Protect your clothes and luggage when you travel.
 Inspect them often for bed bugs.
-Keep your luggage closed tightly when you are not using them.
-Keep your luggage in the bathroom, or place them in sealed plastic bags.
+Keep your luggage closed tightly when you are not using it.
+Keep your luggage in the bathroom, or place contents in sealed plastic bags.

 - Inspect any used items you bring into your home.
 You may need to fumigate used furniture.
 Examine cardboard boxes or other items with small cracks where bed bugs could hide.

 - Remove clutter from the area where you sleep.
 Place your mattress or box spring in a sealed bag.
 Seal any cracks or molding in the walls or furniture.